2022 Pakistan floods

-From 14 June to October 2022, floods in Pakistan killed 1,739 people, and caused ₨ 3.2 trillion ($14.9 billion) of damage and ₨ 3.3 trillion ($15.2 billion) of economic losses.
+From 15 June to October 2022, floods in Pakistan killed 1,739 people, and caused about US$40 billion in damage.
 The immediate causes of the floods were heavier than usual monsoon rains and melting glaciers that followed a severe heat wave, both of which are linked to climate change.

-On 25 August, Pakistan declared a state of emergency because of the flooding.
+On 25 August 2022, Pakistan declared a state of emergency because of the flooding.

 The flooding was the world's deadliest flood since the 2020 South Asian floods and described as the worst in the country's history.
-It was also recorded as one of the world's costliest natural disasters of all time.
+It was also recorded as one of the costliest natural disasters in world history.

 Background

 The minister of climate change of Pakistan, Sherry Rehman, said that the provinces of Sindh and Balochistan had received more rainfall than the August average, with 784% and 500% more, respectively.
 Higher than average monsoon rains were also recorded in India and Bangladesh.
 The Indian Ocean is one of the fastest warming oceans in the world, warming by an average of 1 C-change (while worldwide temperatures are now at 1.2 C-change above pre-industrial temperatures, oceans in general are at around 0.7 C-change).
 The rise in sea surface temperatures is believed to increase monsoon rainfall.
 In addition, southern Pakistan experienced back-to-back heat waves in May and June, which were record-setting and themselves made more likely by climate change.
 These created a strong thermal low that brought heavier rains than usual.
 The heatwaves also triggered glacial flooding in Gilgit-Baltistan.

 Pakistan contributes less than 1% of global greenhouse gas emissions, but is one of the places most vulnerable to climate change.
 A study by an international team of climate scientists says that global heating made the flooding up to 50% worse and future floods more likely.
 However, some of the contributors to the severity of the flooding are local to the country.
 Deforestation in Pakistan has also been a factor worsening the floods.